community-research-on-ruby-governance/questions-for-ruby-central/README.md

 which are left unanaswered.

 It's table stakes for open governance to have these conversations in the open.
-While we cannot mandate Ruby Central's own way of doing things, we can maintain a public record ourselves to hold the organization responsible for stewarding the most critical infrastructure of our community.
+While we cannot control [Ruby Central's own way of doing things](https://rubycentral.org/news/our-stewardship-where-we-are-whats-changing-and-how-well-engage/), we can maintain a public record ourselves to hold the organization responsible for stewarding the most critical infrastructure of our community.